Brain Chemical Imbalance

 While some reports have identified links between brain chemical imbalances and specific mental health conditions, researchers are still not aware of how people develop chemical imbalances in the first place.

 Current biological testing cannot accurately verify a mental health condition.
 Therefore, health experts do not diagnose these disorders by testing for brain chemical imbalances.
-Instead, the medical healthcare providers make a diagnosis depending upon an individual’s symptoms and the findings of a physical examination.
+Instead, the medical healthcare providers make a diagnosis depending on an individual’s symptoms and the findings of a physical examination.